hasura/graphql-engine/docs/graphql/manual/deployment/production-checklist.rst

    You can still use the CLI to open a console connected to this instance.
    (Provided ``metadata`` APIs are not disabled).

-Set up an Allow List
+Set up an allow-list
 --------------------

-An allow-list can be set up to restrict what kind of queries can be made against this particular instance.
-If your API is meant to serve a frontend client, you can only allow those queries used by the client to pass through.
-Every other query will be rejected without even getting validated.
+An allow-list can be set up to restrict what kind of requests can be made against this particular instance.
+If your API is meant to serve a frontend client, you can only allow those requests used by the client to pass through.
+Every other request will be rejected without even getting validated.

 Read more at :ref:`allow-list`.

-Restrict CORS Domains
+Restrict CORS domains
 ---------------------

-By default, all cross-origin requests are allowed by Hasura.
-You should restrict it to the domains which you trust.
+By default, all cross-origin requests are allowed by Hasura GraphQL engine.
+You should restrict them to the domains which you trust.

 .. code-block:: bash